Flowering Plants

 'Charmer' will flower for many months and looks wonderful when massed planted in a shady garden bed or grown in a decorative container and displayed in a sheltered outdoor entertaining area.
 You can even bring potted Charmer indoors for a few days at a time to show off their flowers.

 Trim off spent flower stems to keep plants looking tidy and promote further flowers.
-Hellebores will benefit from applications of Yates® Thrive® Natural Roses & Flowers Organic Based Pelletised Plant Food around the root zone every 6-8 weeks, of both in-ground and potted plants.
-Yates® Thrive® Natural Roses & Flowers Organic Based Pelletised Plant Food contains a special combination of more than 50% natural ingredients, boosted with fast acting fertilisers, including flower-promoting potassium, to encourage both vigorous green leaf growth and lots of cool season flowers.
+Both in-ground and potted Hellebores will benefit from regular applications of Yates Dynamic Lifter Roses & Flowers Plant Food Pellets around the root zone every 6-8 weeks.
+It contains a special combination of natural ingredients, boosted with fast acting fertilisers, including flower-promoting potassium, to encourage both vigorous green leaf growth and lots of cool season flowers.